 Bring your own functions to Azure Static Web Apps

-Azure Static Web Apps APIs are supported by two possible configurations: managed functions and bring your own functions.
-For more information on the differences in configurations, see the overview.
+Azure Static Web Apps provides API integration to allow you to build front end web applications that depend on backend APIs for data and services.
+The two API integration options are: managed functions and bring your own backends.
+For more information on the differences between these options, see the overview.

 This article demonstrates how to link an existing Azure Functions app to an Azure Static Web Apps resource.